ovidubya/testiny/README.md

 <img src="https://raw.githubusercontent.com/ovidubya/testiny/main/testiny_logo-200x200.png" align="right"
      alt="testiny logo">

 Testiny is a API testing tool for any language.
 It checks a single JS config file and parses to generate tests.
-Every generate will run and produce either a sucess or an error.
+Every generate will run and produce either a success or an error.

 ![usage](https://raw.githubusercontent.com/ovidubya/testiny/main/demo.gif)